What are Terpenes?

 They have numerous roles such as attracting the correct insects to distribute pollen for plant reproduction, warding off, or even killing predators that come near the plant.
 Some terpenes can be developed from discomfort to the plant, such as being exposed under too much heat.
 Talk about nature providing a solution for everything!
 Now, let's go a bit deeper into a few of the more common terpenes and what they are known for.

 Limonene produces the citrus smell in fruits.
 Limonene is found in our organic plants such as citrus rinds, pine needle oils, juniper, peppermints, and even rosemary.
 This terpene has been known to help mental focus and overall well being.
+It also has antifungal and antibacterial properties.

 Myrcene is found in the oils of citrus fruit, but is also known to smell just like cloves.
 Myrcene is the most persistently found terpene in hemp.
 Myrcene is powerful and has been known to block pro-mutagenic carcinogens and has been known to provide a relaxing or calm feeling.
 Myrcene has been known to increase the psychoactive ness in THC.